Too big to fail: Inability to prosecute

 Four days later, Federal Reserve Bank of Dallas President Richard W. Fisher and Vice-President Harvey Rosenblum co-authored a Wall Street Journal op-ed about the failure of the Dodd–Frank Wall Street Reform and Consumer Protection Act to provide for adequate regulation of large financial institutions.
-In advance of his March 8 speech to the Conservative Political Action Conference, Fisher proposed requiring breaking up large banks into smaller banks so that they are "too small to save", advocating the withholding from mega-banks access to both Federal Deposit Insurance and Federal Reserve discount window, and requiring disclosure of this lack of federal insurance and financial solvency support to their customers.
+In advance of his March 8 speech to the Conservative Political Action Conference, Fisher proposed requiring large banks to break up into smaller banks so that they are "too small to save", advocating withholding from mega-banks access to Federal Deposit Insurance and Federal Reserve discount windows, and requiring disclosure of this lack of federal insurance and financial solvency support to their customers.
 This was the first time such a proposal had been made by a high-ranking U.S. banking official or a prominent conservative.
 Other conservatives including Thomas Hoenig, Ed Prescott, Glenn Hubbard, and David Vitter also advocated breaking up the largest banks, but liberal commentator Matthew Yglesias questioned their motives and the existence of a true bipartisan consensus.

 In a January 29, 2013, letter to Holder, Senators Sherrod Brown (D-Ohio) and Charles Grassley (R-Iowa) had criticized this Justice Department policy citing "important questions about the Justice Department's prosecutorial philosophy".
 After receipt of a DoJ response letter, Brown and Grassley issued a statement saying, "The Justice Department's response is aggressively evasive.
 It does not answer our questions.
 We want to know how and why the Justice Department has determined that certain financial institutions are 'too big to jail' and that prosecuting those institutions would damage the financial system."

 Kareem Serageldin pleaded guilty on November 22, 2013, for his role in inflating the value of mortgage bonds as the housing market collapsed, and was sentenced to two and a half years in prison.

-As of April 30, 2014, Serageldin remains the "only Wall Street executive prosecuted as a result of the financial crisis" that triggered the Great Recession.
+As of April 30, 2014, Serageldin remains the only Wall Street executive prosecuted as a result of the 2008 financial crisis.
 The much smaller Abacus Federal Savings Bank was prosecuted (but exonerated after a jury trial) for selling fraudulent mortgages to Fannie Mae.

 Solutions

-The proposed solutions to the "too big to fail" issue are controversial.
-Some options include breaking up the banks, introducing regulations to reduce risk, adding higher bank taxes for larger institutions, and increasing monitoring through oversight committees.
+Simon Johnson claims breaking up "too big to fail" banks is controversial.
+Other options include introducing regulations to reduce risk, adding higher bank taxes for larger institutions, monetary reform, and increasing monitoring through oversight committees.